 5 Step process

-This section provides a high-level overview of the 5 step gas retailer discovery process for all NSW & ACT gas retailers, the INN and EWON.
+This section provides a high-level overview of the 5 step gas retailer discovery process for all NSW & ACT retailers, the Department and EWON.

 Overview of process

-In broad terms, GMC will contact lost customers to inform them of their current retailer, unless a retailer has “opted-in” and expressed a desire to do this themselves.
+In broad terms, AEMO will contact lost customers to inform them of their current retailer, unless a retailer/EWON has “opted-in” and expressed a desire to do this themselves.
 Whenever a gas retailer receives an enquiry from a lost gas customer wanting to know the identity of their current gas retailer, irrespective of whether the gas customer holds a current gas account with the gas retailer or not:

-The retailerwill record the customer’s relevant personal details;
+The retailer/EWON will record the customer’s relevant personal details;

-The retailer will lodge a retailer discovery query by email with the gas market operator, AEMO;
+The retailer/EWON will lodge a retailer discovery query by email with the gas market operator, AEMO;

-AEMO will source the identity of the customer’s current retailer from the gas retail market business system operator, Logica,
+AEMO will identify the customer’s current retailer from the NSW & ACT gas retail market system,

-AEMO will notify the lost gas customer of their current retailer (i.e. the “default” scenario) and notify the appropriate retailer of the matter, or this contact role would be performed by a retailer that has “opted-in”.
+AEMO will notify the lost gas customer of their current retailer (i.e. the “default” scenario) and notify the appropriate retailer/EWON of the matter, or this contact role would be performed by a retailer/EWON that has “opted-in”.

-Where the retailer contacts the customer (i.e. the “opt-in scenario), the retailer will notify AEMO by email to confirm that the customer has been informed of the identity of their current retailer, and that it has disposed of the customer’s personal details to satisfy consumer privacy provisions.
+Where the retailer/EWON contacts the customer (i.e. the “opt-in scenario), the retailer/EWON will notify AEMO by email to confirm that the customer has been informed of the identity of their current retailer, and that it will dispose of or otherwise handle the customer’s personal details as required to satisfy consumer privacy provisions.

 Detailed process

-The balance of this paper is dedicated to providing further detail on each of the above 5 steps in order for NSW & ACT gas retailers to establish the necessary internal capabilities to handle lost gas customer enquiries.
+The balance of this paper is dedicated to providing further detail on each of the above 5 steps in order for NSW & ACT retailers and EWON to establish the necessary internal capabilities to handle lost gas customer enquiries.

-For the purpose of assisting gas retailers with the process that is to be followed, a gas retailer discovery process “checklist” has been attached to the back of this document as Appendix B.
+For the purpose of assisting retailers/EWON with the process that is to be followed, a gas retailer discovery process “checklist” has been attached to the back of this document as Appendix B.

-Step 1: Gas Retailer Records Customer Details
+Step 1: EWON/ Retailer Records Customer Details

 (a) Establish telephone contact with customer

-It is assumed that all lost gas customer enquiries would arrive by telephone and would be handled by gas retailers’ customer call centres.
+It is assumed that all lost gas customer enquiries would arrive by telephone and would be handled by retailers’/EWON’s customer call centres.

-If, however, a lost gas customer enquiry arrives via email (or letter), it is advised that the gas retailer in the first instance establishes telephone contact with the customer to confirm that the emailing party has obtained the proper authority to enquire into the identity of a gas retailer servicing a particular gas delivery point.
+If, however, a lost gas customer enquiry arrives via email (or letter), it is advised that the retailer/EWON in the first instance establishes telephone contact with the customer to confirm that the emailing party has obtained the proper authority to enquire into the identity of a gas retailer servicing a particular gas delivery point.
 This could be done by either:

 Telephone, where the customer has provided their telephone contact details in their original email; or

-Email reply, directing the customer to the gas retailer’s customer call centre for assistance.
+Email reply, directing the customer to the gas retailer’s/EWON’s customer call centre for assistance.

-(b) Retailer reads customer a privacy statement
+(b) Retailer/EWON reads customer a privacy statement

-Before the gas retailer records any personal customer information for the purpose of facilitating the gas retailer discovery process, the retailer must quote to the customer:

-An appropriate privacy statement as required by law; and
+Before the retailer/EWON records any personal customer information for the purpose of facilitating the gas retailer discovery process, the retailer/EWON must quote to the customer an appropriate privacy statement as required by law.

-Another privacy statement developed specifically for this gas retailer discovery process (provided to retailers by AEMO).

-The gas retailer’s privacy statement must include a clear explanation of:
+The retailer’s/EWON’s privacy statement must include a clear explanation of:

-The free service that the retailer is offering the customer;
+The free service that the retailer/EWON is offering the customer;

-How the retailer will use the customer’s personal information, including that the information would be disclosed to the gas retail market operator to facilitate the retailer discovery process; and
+How the retailer/EWON will use the customer’s personal information, including that the information would be disclosed to the gas retail market operator to facilitate the retailer discovery process; and

-How and when the retailer will dispose of the customer’s personal information.
+How and when the retailer/EWON will dispose of the customer’s personal information.